-Writing is taught through a range of Phonics and spelling, shared writing, guided writing, independent writing, extended writing and handwriting (see Handwriting Policy 2022-23).
+Writing is taught through a range of Phonics and spelling, shared writing, guided writing, independent writing, extended writing and handwriting (see Handwriting Policy 2023-24).
 Each term a range of fiction, non-fiction and poetry is covered in every class.

-Children should be given opportunities to wri te and the links between reading and writing should be made explicit.
+Children should be given opportunities to write and the links between reading and writing should be made explicit.
 Children should be made aware of the importance of the writing process.
 This includes:

 - Identifying the text type

 - Identifying key features

 - Plan writing

-- Draft write
+- Draft writing

 - Modify and edit writing

 - Publish writing